Great Smoky Mountains Railroad: Locomotives

 GSMR owns one operational steam locomotive; S160 2-8-0 "Consolidation" type No. 1702, which was built by Baldwin Locomotive Works in September 1942 for the U.S. Army during World War II.
-In 1991, it was purchased by the GSMR, and it operated for them until 2005, when it was taken out of service, due to firebox issues.
+In 1991, it was purchased by the GSMR, and it operated until 2004, when it was taken out of service, due to firebox issues.
 In 2012, the GSMR made an agreement with Swain County of North Carolina donating $700,000 to construct a new steam locomotive workshop for the restoration of No. 1702 and installing a new turntable in Bryson City for the locomotive to be turned around.
 Afterwards, the restoration work of No. 1702 began in mid 2014 and completed in late July 2016 with the locomotive reentering excursion service.

 GSMR also owns another 2-8-0 built by Baldwin, Southern Railway Ks-1 No. 722, which worked on the former Murphy Branch from 1904 to 1952 and later operated from 1970 to 1980 in the Southern Railway's steam excursion program.
-The GSMR purchased it in late 2000 and planned to restore it to operating condition by 2026.
+The GSMR purchased it in late 2000 and planned to restore it to operating condition by 2027.
 The locomotive will be converted to burn oil like No. 1702.

 During 2010, GSMR purchased a third steam locomotive, a former Swedish State Railways 4-6-0 No. 1149, from the defunct Belfast and Moosehead Lake Railroad.
 This locomotive was originally slated to be moved to the GSMR in spring 2011.
 However, the engine remained on the B&ML for two more years.
 Ultimately, the railroad deemed the locomotive's planned move too costly and instead sold it to the Discovery Park of America in Union City, Tennessee.
 In 1990, the GSMR considered importing a newly-built China Railways SY steam locomotive for use in their operations, but for unknown reasons, they never placed an order.

-In 2020 GSMR retired GP9 No. 777 and GP7 No. 711 was retired in early 2022 respectively.
+In 2020, GSMR retired GP9 No. 777 and GP7 No. 711 was retired in early 2022 respectively.
 The two units were purchased by YouTuber Jimmy Donaldson (better known as MrBeast), who used No. 777 and No. 711 for a stunt in a later video.
 The video were uploaded to YouTube in 2022.
 No. 777 was scrapped soon after the video it was featured in, and No. 711 was left abandoned in a field in Whittier, NC.